We specialise in bringing and defending proprietary estoppel claims.

 - It would be ‘unconscionable’ for the party who gave the promise to be allowed to go back on their promise.

 Where a proprietary estoppel claim is successful the court can give the claimant a beneficial interest in the property, award them a lump sum, allow them to occupy the property rent free or simply a transfer the freehold title of the property to them.

-If you are making a proprietary estoppel claim or defending one then contact us on 0808 139 1599 for FREE initial assessment or send brief details to us by email at email@example.com
+If you wish to make a proprietary estoppel claim or you are defending one then contact us on 0808 139 1599 for FREE initial assessment or send brief details to us by email at email@example.com